hcfgod/AssetCreationPrj/Assets/CustomAssets/EditorToolsAsset/README.md

 ### 3. TabGroup Attribute
 Group fields into toolbar-style tabs similar to Odin Inspector's TabGroup, with clean buttons (no foldout arrows).

+### 4. FoldoutGroup Attribute
+Group multiple fields under a single foldout header, similar to Odin Inspector's FoldoutGroup.
+Fields that share the same group name share one foldout state per-object instance.
+You can control default expansion and which field draws the header via an optional order.

 ### 4. Button Attribute
 Create custom buttons in the Inspector that execute methods directly, with extensive customization options.